patrick-kidger/mkposters/README.md

 #### HTML

 The Markdown format allows you use arbitrary HTML inside of it.
-This is useful in all kinds of ways.

-- The banner section often contains things laid information (titles, authors, logos, URLs etc.) laid out in complicated ways.
+- The banner section often contains information (titles, authors, logos, URLs etc.) laid out in complicated ways.
 Directly writing HTML with embedded `style` attributes is simplest here.
+[See the start of this example.](https://raw.githubusercontent.com/patrick-kidger/mkposters/main/examples/diffrax/poster.md)
-- Pro tip: embedding HTML can be (ab)used to modify spacing like so.
+- HTML can be (ab)used to modify spacing like so.
 (Analogous to those little `\vspace`s you definitely never use in LaTeX documents.)
 In this example we move the content up by 10 points.
 ```
 <div style="margin-top: -10pt;">
 ...your content here...